moonbeam-foundation/moonbeam/pallets/randomness/README.md

 The solutions in this category provide a pseudo-random that cannot be tampered and that is unique but cannot provide the guarantee it will be always be possible to retrieve it.

 This is the case of the [Mixed Delayed Secret] (not yet described), which will require collators to provide a VRF proof of locally generated secret, and to reveal it later once all the VRF proofs have been published.
 Such a solution will guarantee that, once the VRF proofs are published, it is impossible to provide a different pseudo-random word.
 It also guarantees that if at least 1 collator is a good actor, it will be impossible to know the pseudo-random word until all the secrets are revealed.
-However such solution cannot guarantee that a node will always be able to provide its secret (it can be lost, it can be attacked, or the node can be malicious and refuses to publish it)
+However such solution cannot guarantee that a node will always be able to provide its secret (it can be lost, it can be attacked, or the node can be malicious and refuses to publish it).

 ## Local Parachain VRF